1 – This is Air

-There’s a famous David Foster Wallace parable about two young fish swimming along when they meet an older fish going the other way.
-“Morning,” he says.
+There’s a story about two young fish swimming along when they meet an older fish going the other way.
+“Morning, boys,” he says.
 “How’s the water?”
-The two young fish swim on when one turns to the other and asks, “What’s water?”
+The two young fish swim on for a while until one turns to the other and asks, “What’s water?”

 I’ll share the journey every Thursday.
 Join us.